-The user must calibrate the AD5933 system for a known impedance range to determine the gain factor before any valid measurement can take place.
-Therefore, the user must know the impedance limits of the complex impedance (Z{UNKNOWN}) for the sweep frequency range of interest.
-The gain factor is determined by placing a known impedance between the input/output of the AD5933 and measuring the resulting magnitude of the code.
-The AD5933 system gain settings need to be chosen to place the excitation signal in the linear region of the on-board ADC.
+The user must calibrate the AD5934 system for a known impedance range to determine the gain factor before any valid measurement can take place.
+Therefore, the user must know the impedance limits of the complex impedance ( $Z{UNKNOWN}$ ) for the sweep frequency range of interest.
+The gain factor is simply determined by placing a known impedance between the input/ output of the AD5934 and measuring the resulting magnitude of the code.
+The AD5934 system gain settings need to be chosen to place the excitation signal in the linear region of the on-board ADC.

-Because the AD5933 returns a complex output code made up of real and imaginary components, the user can also calculate the phase of the response signal through the AD5933 signal path.
+Because the AD5934 returns a complex output code made up of real and imaginary components, the user is also able to calculate the phase of the response signal through the signal path of the AD5934.
 The phase is given by the following formula:

-$$Phase(rads) = tan^{-1}(I/R)$$ (3)
+$$Phase (rads) = \tan^{-1}(I/R)$$ (3)

-The phase measured by Equation 3 accounts for the phase shift introduced to the DDS output signal as it passes through the internal amplifiers on the transmit and receive side of the AD5933 along with the low-pass filter and also the impedance connected between the VOUT and VIN pins of the AD5933.
+The phase measured by Equation 3 accounts for the phase shift introduced to the DDS output signal as it passes through the internal amplifiers on the transmit and receive side of the AD5934, along with the low-pass filter, and also the impedance connected between the VOUT and VIN pins of the AD5934.

-The parameters of interest for many users are the magnitude of the impedance ($|Z{UNKNOWN}|$) and the impedance phase ($Z\emptyset$).
-The measurement of the impedance phase ($Z\emptyset$) is a two step process.
+The parameters of interest for many users are the magnitude of the impedance ( $|Z{UNKNOWN}|$ ) and the impedance phase (ZØ).The measurement of the impedance phase (ZØ) is a 2-step process.

-The first step involves calculating the AD5933 system phase.
-The AD5933 system phase can be calculated by placing a resistor across the VOUT and VIN pins of the AD5933 and calculating the phase (using Equation 3) after each measurement point in the sweep.
-By placing a resistor across the VOUT and VIN pins, there is no additional phase lead or lag introduced to the AD5933 signal path and the resulting phase is due entirely to the internal poles of the AD5933, that is, the system phase.
+The first step involves calculating the AD5934 system phase.
+The AD5934 system phase can be calculated by placing a resistor across the VOUT and VIN pins of the AD5934 and calculating the phase (using Equation 3) after each measurement point in the sweep.
+By placing a resistor across the VOUT and VIN pins, there is no additional phase lead or lag introduced to the AD5934 signal path, and the resulting phase is due entirely to the internal poles of the AD5934, that is, the system phase.

-Once the system phase has been calibrated using a resistor, the second step involves calculating the phase of any unknown impedance by inserting the unknown impedance between the VIN and VOUT terminals of the AD5933 and recalculating the new phase (including the phase due to the impedance) using the same formula.
-The phase of the unknown impedance ($Z\emptyset$) is given by the following formula:
+Once the system phase is calibrated using a resistor, the second step involves calculating the phase of any unknown impedance can be calculated by inserting the unknown impedance between the VIN and VOUT terminals of the AD5934 and recalculating the new phase (including the phase due to the impedance) using the same formula.
+The phase of the unknown impedance ( $Z\emptyset$ ) is given by where:

-$$Z\emptyset = (\Phi unknown - \nabla system)$$
+$Z\emptyset = (\Phi unknown - \nabla system)$